wnfs-wg/rs-wnfs/crates/fs/README.md

 }
 ```

-Namefilters are currently how we represent the identity key of a node in the filesystem.
+Namefilters are currently how we identify private node blocks in the filesystem.
 They have nice properties, one of which is the ability to check if one node belongs to another.
 This is necessary in a filesystem where metadata like hierarchy needs to be hidden from observing agents.
-One notable caveat with namefilters is that they can only reliably store information of a file tree 47 levels deep or less so there is a plan to replace them with cryptographic accumlators in the near future.
+One notable caveat with namefilters is that they can only reliably store information of a file tree 47 levels deep or less so there is a plan to replace them with other cryptographic accumlators in the near future.

 Check the [`examples/`][wnfs-examples] folder for more examples.